About Sorin Saldward

 Combat Casting +4 to Concentration checks to cast while on the defensive.

-Damage Resistance, Fire (5) You have the specified Damage Resistance against Fire attacks.
+Damage Resistance, Cold (5) You have the specified Damage Resistance against Cold attacks.

 Deliver Touch Spells Through Familiar (Su) Your familiar can deliver touch spells for you.